mixxxdj/mixxx/source/chapters/library.rst

 Playlists serve a limited purpose of keeping an ordered list of tracks.
-You can right-click a playlist to queue it to :ref:`Auto DJ <library-auto-dj>`, so in a sense you can "play" it.
+You can right-click a playlist to queue it to :ref:`Auto DJ <library-auto-dj>`, so in a sense you can “play” it.

 Often DJ's keep a playlist of favorites or plan a list of tracks they want to play at a party.
 In these cases they rarely care about the order since they will